ajaj895/adsb-decoder/README.md

 java -jar path/to/jar/[todo build a jar]

+This program also handles args similar to how UNIX commands do, with -h or --help or just h giving you a brief overview of what the program does.

 Eventually I hope to make this an application that opens a java application and eventually activly decode messages in real time, but thats is far off for now.

 ## ABOUT